meeramahabala/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/infrastructure-stack.md

 Customers using the self-service capabilities will see the following changes in their LCS experience.

 - Deployment is self-service and can be completed within an average time of 30 minutes.
 There are no longer lead times and wait times for deployment.
 You can control when you deploy, and verify that the environment is deployed.
 This experience is the same as the current experience.
+Please see the [self-service deployment FAQ](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/deploymentfaq) for more details.

    ![Deployment settings](media/deployment-settings.png)

 - You will no longer have remote desktop access to the Tier 2+ sandbox environments.
 All operations that need remote desktop access are now available as self-service actions.
 The following image shows some of the operations in the environment’s **Maintain** \> **Move database menu option**.
+Please see the [maintenance operations](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure) topic for details.

    > [!Important]
    > Remote desktop access will be restricted only to environments deployed using the self-service deployment.
 There is no change to existing environments or existing customers.

    ![Self-service actions](media/Self-service-actions.png)

 - The diagnostics capabilities will remain the same, which enables troubleshooting without remote desktop access.
+Please see the [diagnosis article] (https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/troubleshoot-newinfrastructure) for more details.

    ![Environment monitoring](media/environment-monitoring.png)

 - You will not have SQL Server access on Tier 2+.
-You will continue to have SQL database access using just-in-time access.
+You will continue to have SQL database access using just-in-time access.Please see the "access database" topic in the article for [maintenance operations.](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure)

 - You will need to provide a combined deployable package for customizations.
 Delta packages will not be supported.
 This was always a recommended best practice and is now enforced.